Key Takeaways

 Why Clients Require Workers' Comp Coverage

-Many clients and contractors require proof of workers' compensation insurance before starting projects, even from exempt business owners.
-This requirement protects them from potential liability if you're injured while working on their property or project.
+Many clients and contractors require proof of workers' compensation insurance before a project starts, even from exempt business owners.
+The requirement shields them from liability if someone gets injured on their property or job site.

-Government Contracts almost always require workers' comp coverage.
-Federal, state and local agencies typically won't award contracts to businesses without proper insurance documentation.
-This requirement can exclude exempt sole proprietors and independent contractors from lucrative public sector opportunities.
+Government contracts nearly always require coverage.
+Federal, state and local agencies typically won't award contracts without proper insurance documentation, which can shut out exempt sole proprietors and independent contractors from public sector work.

-Construction and High-Risk Industries have particularly strict requirements.
-General contractors typically require all subcontractors to carry workers' comp insurance, regardless of exemption status.
-The construction industry's high injury rates make this coverage essential for managing liability exposure.
+Construction and high-risk industries have the strictest requirements.
+General contractors routinely require all subcontractors to carry workers' compensation insurance regardless of exemption status, given the industry's high injury rates.

 Health Insurance vs. Workers' Compensation Coverage